 ACM Transactions on Autonomous and Adaptive Systems, Sept.
 2015.

-The text of this blog entry is partly based on the introduction of this paper.
+The text of this blog entry is partly based on the introduction of the mentioned journal article.
 The work was done within the Erasmus Mundus Joint Doctorate in “Interactive and Cognitive Environments”.
 Gogolev was supported by Lakeside Labs with funding from the ERDF, KWF, and the state of Austria under grant 20214/21530/32606.